Subscribe to my monthly e-newsletter. You'll get links to new stories...and yes, some good leads on the food scene, too.

 Ingredients:

-2/3 cup grated Gruyère, Comté, Vermont Cheddar, or another great semi-firm cheese you love that melts well
+• 1 cup (8 ounces) shredded Gruyère, Comté, Vermont Cheddar, or another great semi-firm cheese you love that melts well

-2 tablespoons grated Parmigiano-Reggiano cheese or other great grating cheese of your choice.
-Or, you can simply add more of the cheese you used in the sauce.
+• 1/4 cup grated Parmigiano-Reggiano cheese or other great grating cheese of your choice.
+Or, you can simply add more of the cheese (grated) you used in the sauce.

 Instructions:

-In a medium saucepan, melt butter.
-Add flour and cook, stirring, until mixture bubbles.
+1. Melt butter.
+Whisk in flour and cook, whisking, until mixture bubbles.
 Remove from heat; gradually blend in milk and cream.
 Add cayenne and salt.
 Cook, stirring constantly, until mixture is thickened and begins to boil.
-Add cheese and cook, stirring, until cheese is melted.
+Add the 1 cup shredded Gruyère and cook, stirring, until cheese is melted.
 Keep warm.

-Broil about 4 inches from heat for about 5 minutes or until cheese is browned, watching constantly.
+3. Broil about 4 to 6 inches from heat for 2 to 3 minutes or until cheese is browned, watching constantly.
+Serve with rice or spoon casserole atop toast points to serve.
+Serves 4.

-* To cook broccoli florets: Cook in about 1 inch of boiling salted water for about 6 to 8 minutes or until just crisp-tender.
-To cook broccolini: Trim ends.
-Cook in 1 inch boiling salted water for about 4 minutes or until just crisp-tender.
+*To cook broccoli florets: Cook, covered, in about 1 inch of boiling salted water for about 6 to 8 minutes or until just crisp-tender.
+To cook broccolini: Trim ends and separate into stalks.
+Cook, covered, in about 1 inch boiling salted water for about 4 minutes or until just crisp-tender.

 PS: If you’ve found this post helpful, please consider supporting my work on this site.
-It’s so easy–and costs you nothing: Next time you want to buy something from Amazon, simply go to Amazon.com through one of my links or ads (such as the ones, below).
+It’s so easy–and costs you nothing: Next time you want to buy something from Amazon, simply go to Amazon.com through one of my links (like this one).
 No matter what you buy, I’ll get a small commission from your purchase–even if it’s not the item I’m advertising.
 Thank you so much for your consideration.